CheyenneMDavid/ForagingLink-API/README.md

 ## Development Challenges & Solutions

+### Detail Page Like Count Discrepancy

+**Cause of the Discrepancy:**

+1. The LikeAndUnlike component on the detail page focused solely on the like_id (whether the user had liked the post) and did not initialize or maintain the total likes_count fetched from the backend.
+2. The likes_count value was being overwritten dynamically during like/unlike actions instead of being updated while preserving the backend-provided total.

+**Steps Taken to Resolve:**

+1. Verified that the likes_count from the backend was correctly passed to the LikeAndUnlike component on the detail page by adding console logs with statements of what was beiong delivered for use in the front end.

+2. Updated the LikeAndUnlike component to:
+   - Initialize with the total likes_count fetched from the backend.
+   - Dynamically update likes_count during like/unlike actions without overwriting the backend value.

 ### Version Conflicts

 - Upgraded to a newer version of Django to use `django_filter` so that the admin panel could utilize advanced filtering for the comments application.
 A compromise was found by using Django 4.2 and the newer version of `django_filter` 24.2, which provided the advanced filtering capabilities.
 However, this caused huge compatibility issues elsewhere, so I reverted to `Django==3.2.4` and `django-filter==2.4.0`.